softwaremill/sttp/docs/openapi.md

 # OpenApi

-Sttp request definitions can be automatically generated from server's openapi description using scala-sttp-openapi generator.
+Sttp request definitions can be automatically generated from openapi description using sttp-openapi generator.

 For sttp-openapi generator's configuration options refer to: https://openapi-generator.tech/docs/generators/scala-sttp